 Reading quizzes are graded automatically.
 I will try to get your major assignments graded within two weeks.
-However, they may take longer to be graded.
 As soon as assignments are graded, they will be available under the My Grades tab.
-You can also review feedback for your essays here.
+You can also review feedback for your essays.